Aman-Ptl/Aman-Ptl/README.md

 - 📫 How to reach me: **ptlaman1922@gmail.com**
 - 👨‍💻 All of my projects are available at [My Portfolio](#) <!-- Add your portfolio link -->
 - 📄 Know about my experiences: [My Resume](#) <!-- Add your resume link -->
-- ⚡ Fun fact: *I can debug better after a cup of chai! ☕*

 ---